redphx/better-xcloud/README.md

   > Features like friends, chat...
 Disable these will make the page load faster.
   > Not working in Hermit ([#5](https://github.com/redphx/better-xcloud/issues/5)).
 - **Disable xCloud analytics**
-  > The analytics contains statistics of your streaming session, so I'd recommend to allow analytics to help Xbox improve xCloud's experence in the future.
+  > The analytics contains statistics of your streaming session, so I'd recommend allowing analytics to help Xbox improve xCloud's experience in the future.
   > Not working in Hermit ([#5](https://github.com/redphx/better-xcloud/issues/5)).
 - **Hide footer and other UI elements**
 - **🔥 Show stream stats**